dobrozhan/DevOps-practice/3_homework_3_Kubernetes-basics/README.md

 NOTES
-1. ascinema for coding presented on
+1. asciinema for coding presented on
 2. Core solution presented on [YouTube](https://youtu.be/1_cRj-NVCSg)
 3. Solution for addition task presented on [YouTube](https://youtu.be/PAM0Jw4LN2E)